Atara-2006/ApartmentBrokerageProject/README.md

 ### 🏢 Apartment Gallery

-תצוגה ויזואלית של נכסי נדל״ן באמצעות **כרטיסיות מעוצבות (Cards)** המציגות פרטי דירה בצורה ברורה ונוחה.
+A clean and modern **card-based UI** that presents property details in a clear and user-friendly way.

 ### 🔎 Smart Search

-אפשרות לחיפוש דירות בזמן אמת לפי:
+Real-time search functionality based on:

-* עיר
+* City
-* כתובת
+* Address
-* תיאור הנכס
+* Property description

 ### 👨‍💼 Agent Management

-לכל דירה משויך **סוכן נדל״ן אחראי** המנהל את הטיפול בנכס.
+Each property is assigned to a **responsible real estate agent**, ensuring organized handling and ownership.

 ### 📊 Apartment Status Tracking

-מערכת סטטוסים לנכסים:
+Properties are managed using predefined statuses:

-* Available – פנוי
+* Available
-* In Negotiation – במו״מ
+* In Negotiation
-* Occupied – תפוס
+* Occupied

 ### 🗄 Reliable Data Infrastructure

-המערכת משתמשת ב־**Stored Procedures** לניהול שליפת והזנת נתונים בצורה יעילה ומסודרת.
+The system uses **Stored Procedures** to ensure efficient, consistent, and secure data operations.

 ---